Multistate Employer: Federal

 States do not necessarily adopt all of the exemption categories available under federal law, so multistate employers should carefully examine applicable state exemptions to determine whether their employees fall into an exemption category.

 Additionally, for the white-collar exemptions to apply under federal law, certain compensation requirements must be satisfied and, in most instances, an overtime-exempt employee must be paid on a salary basis.
-The salary necessary to be an overtime-exempt executive, administrative or professional employee under federal law is $455 per week ($23,660 per year).
-The minimum salary requirements under state white-collar exemption tests often differ from the federal $455 per week minimum, although only a few states have a higher minimum salary requirement than the federal requirement.
+The salary necessary to be an overtime-exempt executive, administrative or professional employee under federal law is $455 per week (scheduled to rise to $913 per week on December 1, 2016) or $23,660 per year (scheduled to rise to $47,476 per year on December 1, 2016).
+The minimum salary requirements under state white-collar exemption tests often differ from the federal minimum.
 However, if an employer is covered by both federal and state law, the higher of the two minimum salaries must be paid.

 Multistate employers pay attention not only to the requirements of the various state laws but also to judicial interpretations instructing how those laws should be applied in the workplace.
 For instance, the California Supreme Court has interpreted the state Labor Code to apply to overtime work performed in California for a California-based employer by out-of-state residents.

 State laws also regulate the ministerial aspects of an employer's wage and hour obligations.
 Such matters as when, how often and in what form employees' wages must be paid and permissible deductions that may be taken from employees' wages are typically regulated by states.
 There are also state income tax withholding rules, including the application of the income tax to residents and/or nonresidents, that vary by states.
-See Payroll > Withholding Taxes > State Requirements.
+See Withholding Taxes.
 As a result, there can be significant variety in how wages must be paid depending upon the state.

 As another example, in certain states, vacation pay is a form a wages and, in others, it is a forfeitable benefit of employment.
-See Payroll > Payment of Wages > State Requirements.
+See Final Wage Payment Requirements by State.

 In California, vacation pay is another form of wages that vests as it is earned.
 Vacation pay accrues (or adds up) as it is earned and cannot be forfeited, even upon termination of employment, regardless of the reason for the termination.
 Since paid vacation benefits are considered wages, vacation pay must be included in the employee's final paycheck.
 Accordingly, in California, a policy that provides for the forfeiture of vacation pay that is not used by a specified date (i.e., a use-it-or-lose-it policy) is unlawful and will not be honored.
 See Payroll > Payment of Wages: California > Termination Pay.